-Common Scams to Avoid & What to do if You think You have Been Scammed
+Common Cryptocurrency Scams, How to Recognise Them and What to Do if You Think You Have Been Scammed

 How to Report a Scam in New Zealand

-You are welcome to contact us via email for a confidential conversation in case you are a scam victim or know anyone who may be a victim: firstname.lastname@example.org.
+You are welcome to contact us via email for a confidential conversation if you are a scam victim or know anyone who may be a victim: email@example.com.

 If you think you have been scammed: